Skip to content

 How It Works

-datum has four moving parts: a local PGlite database in the browser, a bounding box subscription model, a write outbox sync cycle, and IndexedDB persistence for fast reconnect.
+datum has five moving parts: a local PGlite database in the browser, a subscription model (bounding box for spatial tables, predicates for non-spatial), a write outbox sync cycle, IndexedDB persistence for fast reconnect, and automatic reconnection with live status reporting.

 Local-first model